songlim327/sql-connect-doc/docs/general/basic.md

 ## SQL Connect Screen

-Once you login successfully to SQL Connect, you will see a screen like this showing SQL Account/ SQL Payroll.
+Once you login successfully to SQL Connect, you will see a screen like this showing SQL Account/SQL Payroll.
 You can interact with this display just as you would in your normal desktop.
 Your mouse and keyboard will function as if they were connected directly to the remote machine.

 ![SQL Connect Screen](../../static/img/general/sql-connect-screen.png)